 Movement Hopes to Re-Open Mental Health Clinics

 The Mental Health Movement is a collaborative effort to reopen the mental health clinics.
-It is driven by peers within the mental health system, though not exclusive to persons with mental health conditions.
+It is driven by peers within the mental

 New Hampshire Governor John Lynch could save a ton of money by increasing peer support.